biopragmatics/curies/docs/source/reconciliation.rst

 the OBO Foundry community could enumerate its preferred modifications to the base (extended) prefix map, then create its prefix map by transforming the Bioregistry's.

+Similarly, a consumer of the OBO Foundry prefix map might want to override the URI prefix associated with the `Ontology of Vaccine Adverse Events (OVAE) <https://bioregistry.io/registry/ovae>`_ to point towards the Ontology Lookup Service instead of the default OntoBee.

 There are two operations that are useful for transforming an existing (extended) prefix
 map: